sarvjot23/AccuHeal_Acupressure_App-Phase-2/replit.md

 1. Click "Sign Up" to create account
 2. Browse 15 free acupressure points
 3. Search and filter by symptom
+4. ❤️ Tap heart icon to save favorites
+5. Complete a practice session to track history

 ### Test Premium Subscription
 1. Click "Upgrade to Premium"